LCC-CIT/CS295N-CourseMaterials/Labs/Lab02/Lab2Instructions_CS295N.md

 ## Part 2: Skeletal Web Site

-Add to the web site you crated in lab 1 by creating a "skeleton" (a set of empty pages) for your site.
+Add to the web site you crated in lab 1 by creating a "skeleton" (a set of nearly empty pages) for your site.
 A site map is shown below for each group's web site.
 The site map is shown in the form of an outline.
 The main bullet points represent top-level web pages, and sub-point bullets represent pages linked from the top-level pages.

 Each top level page requires it's own controller.
 Each sub-page will have a method in the controller.